mciantyre/mock-smbus-arduino/README.md

 `Serial key` is the key you will use to change the values during runtime.
 The `SMBUS command addr` is a command address available in `commands.h`.
 See the SMBUS specification for specific command descriptions.
 Provide an initial value for your parameter as well.

 Compile and upload it to an Arduino (tested on Arduino Uno R3).
-You can open up the serial monitor with a baud rate of `115200`, and you should see the text "Starting up..."
-Additionally, to change the SMBUS values, the serial monitor should be configured for "No newline endings."
+Open up the serial monitor with a baud rate of `115200`, and you should see the text "Starting up..."
+Additionally, to change SMBUS values, the serial monitor must be configured for "No newline endings."

-To change the SMBUS values, use the syntax `[serial_key]=[new_value]`.
+To change SMBUS values, use the syntax `[serial_key]=[new_value]`.
 For instance, if I wanted to change the reported full charge capacity to 6800 mAh, I would send

 ```
 FULL_CHARGE_CAP=6800
 ```

 using the serial monitor.
 Note that I used the `Serial key` with no quotes, not the `SMBUS command addr`.
-If all is successful, the Arduino will respond with the new value, and the new value will be sent to the connected system when quried.
+If all is successful, the Arduino will respond with the new value, and the new value will be sent to the connected system when queried.